 Why seeing a chiropractor is important

-When we experience trauma, a joint can loose its position, tearing ligaments.
+When we experience trauma, a joint can lose its position, tearing ligaments.
 The result is swelling inside and around the joint.
-If the swelling is significant it can exert pressure on the nerve root at the point where it exits the spinal cord.
-Pressure that equals the weight of a dime is enough to reduce the function of the nerve about 60%.
+If the swelling is significant it can exert pressure on the nerve root at the point where it exits the spinal cord, causing nerve interference .
 This causes the messages sent by the brain to the rest of the body to be altered.
 People often think nerve pressure has to be extremely painful but the truth is you can have a good amount of nerve pressure without any pain or symptoms.
 Because of the nerve pressure the body is then not able to function the way it should.
 This becomes obvious when the persons health starts to become worse than it was before.
 This is called a “vertebral subluxation.”

 Who seeks chiropractors?